ramukodandapuram/ramukodandapuram.github.io/README.md

 # ramukodandapuram.github.io

 This is simple demonstration of hosting static website on github.
-Here you can get my  [contact Details](ramukodandapuram.github.io)
+Here you can get my  [Contact Details](ramukodandapuram.github.io)